 July and August are the two months in the heart of the dry season in Niue.
 This means that you can expect low precipitation and “cooler” temperatures (note the quotation marks) but this comes at the cost of slightly shorter days.
-To be quite fair, losing about one hour of daylight is not a big deal.
+To be quite fair, losing about one hour of daylight is no big deal.
 In fact, in this kind of tropical climate, it can sometimes feel like a godsend!
 July also benefits from relatively low UV levels making it a better experience for kids and pale-skin travellers alike!
-In short, the Niuean winter is no winter at all and will only require you to add an extra cotton layer to your tropical attire and laugh to yourself that you wish you had this kind of winter back home… Let’s go over the temperature, precipitation, UV index and more from the Niue weather in July.
+In short, the Niuean “winter” is no winter at all and will only require you to add an extra layer to your tropical attire and laugh to yourself that you wish you had this kind of winter back home… Let’s go over the temperature, precipitation, UV index and more from the Niue weather in July.

 5 Tips for Travelling Niue in July

 - Niue is still a South Pacific island so rain can happen any time.
-Enjoy the warm shower or pack a light rain jacket
+Enjoy the warm shower or pack a light rain jacket or travel umbrella

-- Village show days are a big thing in Niue where each village spends one day celebrating its culture.
-July falls right in the middle of the show day season, so be sure to check out one of those festivals!
+- Village Show Days are a big thing in Niue where each village spends one day celebrating its culture.
+July falls right in the middle of the show-day season, so be sure to check out one of those festivals!